userfront/guide/all/guide/profile.md

 GET https://api.userfront.com/v0/users/self
 ```

 The request should contain the user's access token in the `Authorization` header.
-The access token is found in a cookie named `access.${projectId}`; for example, if your project ID was `abcdefg`, the token would be `access.abcdefg`.
+The access token is found in a cookie named `access.${accountId}`; for example, if your account ID was `abcdefg`, the token would be `access.abcdefg`.

 ```
 Authorization: Bearer e2yvjua9p39ojup29j2j1k2lkjs.ol3ao3e8il3e3epo0a9u32a.ao8i3eao